- 8.19k views

 23-day tour – Crossing the Circle via Falklands & South Georgia From Buenos Aires

-Or, if none of these appeal to you, visit our Antarctica tours page, if you’d like to check them all out.
+Or, if none of these appeal to you, see all of our Antarctica cruises.

 Many visitors ask whether Antarctica has any visa requirements.
 While no visas are required for entry to Antarctica, an Antarctic permit is required for visitors from certain countries.
 Permits are arranged through the tour operators.
 There may be visa requirements or tour levies payable depending on your country of origin and the country from which your tour will be departing.